droidian/porting-guide/debugging-tips.md

 ### Screen brightness

-On some Qualcomm devices, screen brightness is always set to 0 on boot. to work around this issue brightness can be set to maximum on each boot
+On some Qualcomm devices, screen brightness is always set to 0 on boot via hwcomposer. to work around this issue brightness can be set to maximum on each boot

 	(device)$ echo 2047 > /sys/class/leds/lcd-backlight/brightness

-It can also be set as a service to start at boot like [this service file](https://github.com/droidian-lavender/adaptation-droidian-lavender/blob/main/debian/adaptation-lavender-configs.brightness.service).
+It can also be set as a service to start at boot like [this service file](https://github.com/droidian-devices/adaptation-droidian-lavender/blob/droidian/debian/adaptation-lavender-configs.brightness.service).

-On MediaTek devices, power button will stop working after being used once.

-[This hack](https://github.com/droidian-mt6765/garden_power_button_helper) or a hack close to it can be used for now.

-It should be compiled on the device itself or it can be cross compiled from a computer.

 ### Brightness adjusting from drop down menu

 On some devices, vendor sets the wrong permission for the brightness sysfs node at boot so Phosh cannot access and modify it.

-A service like [this](https://github.com/droidian-onclite/adaptation-droidian-onclite/blob/main/debian/adaptation-onclite-configs.brightnessperm.service) can be used to set the correct permission or at least give the user droidian access to the sysfs node
+A service like [this](https://github.com/droidian-devices/adaptation-droidian-onclite/blob/droidian/debian/adaptation-onclite-configs.brightnessperm.service) can be used to set the correct permission or at least give the user droidian access to the sysfs node

 Make sure to replace the brightness node according to your needs.